Words of Wisdom on the Eagle Process

 The second time I receive a binder is when the project is completed.
 The Scout should review the Eagle Credentials Checklist before turning in their binder as it needs to be complete before a Board of Review can be scheduled.

-- The binder is dropped off in the same box as the proposal.
+- The binder is dropped off at the Circle Ten Council office.
 When I get the binder, I make sure everything listed on the Eagle Checklist is included in the binder.
-A Board of Review will not be scheduled until then.
-(Project Coaches or other parties can’t bring missing materials to Boards).
+A Board of Review will then be scheduled.
+(Project Coaches or other parties should not bring missing materials to Boards).

 Lastly, all correspondence from the Scout should include the Project Coach.
 It is important to follow ‘two-deep’ leadership even in e-mails.